leomonta/PSC/README.md

         -   The servers check that no one in the server has the same UUID. obv
         -   32bits allow for 2^32 4 bln UUID, more than enough
     -   The server is UUID 00...00, unmistakable
+        -   Might give the server an actual UUID, but the actual identification also requires the key so it should be fine

 #### When did it happen?

 -   Time of the message being sent
+    -   Unix timestamp
-    -   GMT timestamp of the message the moment the button is pressed formatted following the RFC 1123
+        -   Formatted in chat as GMT timestamp formatted following the RFC 1123
             -   An example -> Sun, 06 Nov 1994 08:49:37, 25 bytes long, the GMT is implied
     -   The server should echo back to the client the time at which it has received the message

 #### What do you want?